Privacy and GDPR Policies

 - Commonwealth Games Organising bodies: In the lead in to each Commonwealth Games event, we create a new iteration of Team England to provide athletes and support personnel to represent Commonwealth Games England at the event.
-This representation involves competing, officiating, supporting and every human aspect of running a large scale multi-sport team.
-To do this we will share information with the Games Organising Body, as they require, in order to effectively to run the Games.
+This representation involves competing, officiating, supporting and every human aspect of running a large-scale multi-sport team.
+To do this we will share information with the various Games Organising Bodies as they require, in order to effectively to run the Games.
 This information will only be shared with your express consent, and you may be required to provide and share additional information not previously held by Commonwealth Games England.
-Each Games Organising Body will be expected to provide adequate security provisions to ensure the security of your personal data for the duration of the games.
+Each Games Organising Body will be expected to provide adequate security provisions to ensure the security of your personal data for the duration of the Games.

 - Third-party service providers: We may share information with third-party service companies for them to facilitate or to provide certain services on our behalf.
 This will include: